fallen-icarus/cardano-loans/README.md

 > with a good reputation, buyers of a loan backed security containing this loan will be more willing
 > to buy the security.

-### 3. Banking the Unbanked: A Framework for Financial Inclusion

-Cardano-Loans provides the necessary infrastructure to finally bank the unbanked by natively supporting unsecured and under-collateralized loans.

-The protocol doesn't pretend to solve the identity problem in a purely anonymous environment.
-Instead, it provides the on-chain rails for a DeFi/TradFi hybrid model.
-Local lending businesses can perform off-chain vetting and due diligence, then use the Cardano-Loans protocol as the trustless backend to enforce the loan terms and build the borrower’s on-chain credit history.
-This allows individuals to take their first step onto the financial ladder with a small unsecured loan and build the verifiable reputation needed to access more and better credit over time, creating a true path toward financial empowerment.

-> [!IMPORTANT]
-> Eventually, these new borrowers will have enough of an on-chain reputation to possibly attract an
-> international loan.
-If they default on this international loan, it will trustlessly impact their
-> reputation and they will get worse rates when they go back to their local lenders.
-As a
-> consequence, these borrowers are incentivized to still act honestly with these international
-> lenders.
-This is how the "federated credit network" can evolve into a globally distributed credit
-> network.

-### 4. Upholding User Sovereignty: A Model for Safe Participation

-A fundamental flaw in most DeFi protocols is the requirement to surrender your assets to large, shared smart contracts.
-This model creates massive, centralized targets for hackers and forces users to give up custody of their funds and control over their staking rights.

-Cardano-Loans is built on a fundamentally different, sovereign-first architecture.
-The protocol ensures your assets always remain in your own custody, secured by your keys.
-This design eliminates the systemic risk of a central pool being drained and guarantees your right to stake your ADA and participate in network governance is never compromised.

-By solving this core conflict between participation and security, we provide a trustworthy foundation that finally makes participation in DeFi a rational and safe decision for the entire Cardano community.

 ## Feature Discussion